Love Doesn't Hurt

 Domestic violence and abuse can happen to anyone at any time.
 Abuse is physical, financial or emotional hurt and harm within what is supposed to be a loving relationship.

-Domestic violence and abuse happens between husbands and wives (also called spousal abuse), parents and children, and domestic partners.
-The problem is often overlooked, denied or excused.
+Domestic violence and abuse happens between married couples (also called spousal abuse), parents and children, and domestic partners.
+The problem is often, denied or excused.
 You should not live in fear of someone you love.
 Admitting that there is fear is the first step to ending domestic violence and abuse.

 Signs of Domestic Violence and Abuse

 There are many signs of domestic violence and abuse.
 The most important sign is the feeling of fear.
 If you are “on your guard” around your partner/spouse, being careful of what you say, how you say it, what you do, in order to avoid a “blow up,” then you may be in an abusive relationship.
 Signs of abuse include:

 - Criticizing, threats or blaming you often

 - Throwing things at you or breaking things in anger

 - Forcing you to have sex

 - Jealousy or short tempered

 What to Do if You Live in Fear